nastanford/KnowledgeBase/KnowledgeBase/Weekly Status/Current.md

     - [x] Find issue for new users not getting the new widgets and icons.
 (Can't find what caused the issue.)
     - [ ] New Bug report from Dheeraj - fixing

+- Testing AVD Remote Desktop Solution
+	- Searching for any bugs
+	- Searching for missing software or settings

 -   Law – Academic - Application Time  30%  (2% Completed)
     -   Meetings to discuss every Wednesday